Lesson # 2. C++ Methods / Functions. Multi-file layout

 Task 4:

 To do: Ask user to enter the coordinates of two points.
 Create a function named dist that calculates the distance between two points on the plane, using their coordinates. [sqrt].
+Add function overload for real coordinate values.

 Note: Formula to calculate the distance between two points: